prcutler/paulcutler.org/content/project/speakerstand-lights/index.md

 ### 3D Printing New Speaker Stands

-The second phase of the project is to print out a new speaker stand that has the Feather and FeatherWing embedded in the front.
-I will also need to include room for the USB cable to come out the back.
-Thankfully there are a number of Creative Commons licensed plans on Thingiverse to build upon.

-You can see the speaker sitting on a stand in the animated GIF above or they look like this when purchased from AudioEngine:
+I designed new speaker stands in Onshape, which was my first time using a CAD program.
+I first designed two hollow models similar to the ones Audioengine sells, one with angled corners and one with rounded corners.
+I then edited the rounded one to include an insert for the Feather and FeatherWing, a diffuser for the front, and room for the USB-C cable.
+Fitting the cable in was the most challenging part and I made numerous revisions and printed a lot of different prototypes.
+The FeatherWing sits in there well, but it could be just a smidge straighter with the way it sits.
+The STL and STEP files are included in the repository.

 ![Speaker Stand for AudioEngine P4 speakers](p4-speakerstand.jpg)